46OkuMen/46-okunen-monogatari/map.md

 ** 0d934-0d983: Menu options, some battle skills.
 Add 0xd7e0.
 5e-0d.
 ** 10f96-10fc9: 13 pointers, 5e-od.
 Yes/No/Cancel, ascii numbers 1-6...
 ** 11cae-11d41: Pointers for error messages.
 Sep: 5e-0d.

+* Dialogue Pointers:
+** Starting around offset 2000, there are dialogue pointers hard-coded into functions.
+** They begin with 1E-B8 and end with a long string 50-FF-76-FE...
+** First piece of dialogue calls the pointer 1206 (612) which is at 0x2232.
+** 0xd7e0 + 612 = ddf2, which is where the text points.
+** So, same constant as in the normal pointer tables.

 ### ST2.EXE
 * (0xc23b, 0xdd4f), (0xde35, 0xfaa0), (0xfae4, 0xfe50), (0x10004, 0x101df), (0x10570, 0x1087b)